 Rice was also included, but by the time I took the picture of the rest of the ingredients it was already in my rice cooker.
 Because, well, why use a pot cooking method when a rice cooker works so much better (for me? ) and I have one? 😉

-Cid and I often team work dinner for everyone, but doing something for ourselves like this was extremely satisfying.
+I often make dinner for everyone, but doing something for ourselves like this was extremely satisfying.
 We worked together to get everything done and were surprised at the dish.
 Even I didn’t overly mind the cucumber, which is raw, sliced thin, and sprinkled with salt.
 Though I admit I would have liked it better cooked, and we both agreed that we’ll cook our bean sprouts next time, though they certainly aren’t bad raw!

-I look forward to having more experiences in the kitchen with Cid now on the weekends when it is just the two of us.
-With ideas from Plated I know we can do more than just grab cheap burgers or eat far too many calories worth of food at IHOP or Denny’s!
+I look forward to having more experiences in the kitchen now on the weekends when it is just Risi, Aussie and I. With ideas from Plated I know we can do more than just grab cheap burgers or eat far too many calories worth of food at IHOP or Denny’s!

 Have you heard of Plated before?
 If you sign up you can see what kind of wonderful dishes their chef’s are offering and try something you’ve never tried before!
 Even if you don’t think you can cook, or things are intimidating, the instructions that come with your ingredients include pictures and are a great guide to get you to having a wonderful meal that you’ve created.
 Plus you can get up to $30 off your first meal if you sign up today!